iamgerwin/nova-spatie-role-permission/README.md

 - PHP 8.3 or higher
 - Laravel 11.0 or 12.0
-- Laravel Nova 5.0
+- Laravel Nova 5.0 (required at runtime, not during installation)
 - Spatie Laravel Permission 6.0

 ## Installation

-First, ensure you have Laravel Nova installed in your application.
-Nova is a paid product and requires a license.

-Then install the package via composer:
+Install the package via composer:

 ```bash
 composer require iamgerwin/nova-spatie-role-permission
 ```

+> **Note:** Laravel Nova must be installed and configured in your application before using this package's features.
+The package can be installed without Nova for development/testing purposes.

 Publish and run the migrations from Spatie Laravel Permission if you haven't already: